 Many legislators make excuses, saying our elected officials cannot boldly defend human Life because Texas might turn blue.
 But pro-abortion states like New York never think that, and even our fellow southern states that are less red still seize opportunities to protect preborn children and vulnerable patients.
 Arizona, Georgia, and Michigan are all statistically less Republican than Texas, yet each achieved a higher Pro-Life ranking.
 What good is a Republican majority without victories that save innocent lives?

 One aspect of the Texas Legislature has remained common throughout the last decade: a House speaker who actively thwarts the Pro-Life agenda.
-The consequences of these failures is much more severe than an embarrassing ranking on a national list.
+The consequences of these failures are much more severe than an embarrassing ranking on a national list.
 When the Texas Legislature fails to pass Pro-Life priorities, tens of thousands more vulnerable humans are subjected to abortion and euthanasia.
 The good news is that Dennis Bonnen will not serve as speaker when the Texas Legislature convenes in 2021 or if Lieutenant Governor Patrick supports a special session to protect Life and Governor Greg Abbott officially makes the call.
 Texas legislators must take action to stand for Life and fulfill their promises to you, the voters.
 For this to occur, House members must select a speaker who will drive the Pro-Life agenda.
 If not, expect Texas to continue to fall through the ranks and more innocent human lives to be lost.